cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 19 May 2024
+  * Fixed run in parallel bug on

 * 01 Apr 2024
   * Added Jupyter notebook for new ArcticDB support from findatapy
 * 01 Jan 2024